nanibah/Academic-CV/content/publication/igcar/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: International Journal of Nuclear Energy Science and Technology, Inderscience Publishers
+publication: "*International Journal of Nuclear Energy Science and Technology, Inderscience Publishers"
-publication_short: IEL
+publication_short: "IEL"

 abstract: The Prototype Fast Breeder Reactor (PFBR) is a two loop, sodium cooled, pool type reactor.
 The PFBR reactor core is made up of sub-assemblies holding core material in a hexagonal lattice.
 The Reactor Core Viewing System in Room Temperature (RCVS-RT) aids in the process of inspection of the reactor core components.
 It introduces a vision probe into the extracted sub-assembly slot to reach the grid plate top for inspection.
 This work explores fusing non-contact sensors to a vision sensor to achieve orientation recognition of the RCVS-RT since the orientation is completely lost during the deployment of camera probe.
 We achieve this by overlaying generated orientation information from non-contact sensors onto the vision data.
 We use the orientation of the RCVS-RT and the core geometry to generate a numbering scheme of the adjacent sub-assemblies.
 This allows for a straightforward identification of the subassemblies in the core while maintaining sterility of core components.